Ravi-Teja-konda/OSGPT/README.md

 ## ❤️ Thank you for your support!
 If you appreciate my work, please consider supporting me:
-- :star: my projects: Starring projects on GitHub helps increase their visibility and can help others find my work.
+- :star: Starring projects on GitHub helps increase their visibility and can help others find my work.

 ## References
 This repo is an extended version of ChatGPT-ShellMaster which adds the features of file searching and dynamic loading of file capabilities.